The Middle School curriculum is designed to offer students a mix of challenge, exploration, and opportunity.

 - World Drumming

-As a community that fosters diversity, embraces multiculturalism and advocates social justice, we have created an evolving diversity curriculum that supports our efforts to educate the young for the global challenges of the 21st century.
-Learn more...
+As a community that fosters diversity, embraces multiculturalism, and advocates social justice, the Academy employs an evolving diversity curriculum to support efforts to educate students about the global challenges of the 21st century.